AmmarKareem/Ammar-Kareem-Website/README.md

 # Ammar-Kareem-Website
-Personal website I created to practice web dev. and have a place to host my portfolio and resume
+Personal website fullstack website I created using html/css/javascript to practice web dev. and have a place to host my portfolio and resume